catdieval/user-workflow-and-user-stories/user-story-1bis.md

 - [ ] Make a default import of Heading from "../Heading".
 - [ ] Make a default import of Paragraph from "../Paragraph".
 - [ ] Make a default import of CenteredDiv from "../CenteredDiv".
-- [ ] Make a default import of Button from ".../Button".
 - [ ] Make a default import of InputTypeSubmit from "../InputTypeSubmit".
 - [ ] Make a named import of FileUploader from "../FileUploader".
+- [ ] Make a default import of CorrectArrays from "../CorrectArrays".
+- [ ] Make a named import of useState from "react".
+- [ ] Make a default import of useLocalStorageState from "use-local-storage-state".
+- [ ] Declare a state for the variable keynames using useLocalStorageState with a default value set to [].
+This will contain the names of the columns in the CSV file.
+- [ ] Declare a state for the variable vals using useLocalStorageState with a default value set to [].
+This will contain the array of objects obtained from the conversion of the CSV file.
+- [ ] Declare a state for the variable fileObj using useState with an initial value set to {}.
+This will contain the object representing the uploaded file.
+- [ ] Declare a state for the variable isUploaded using useState with an initial value set to false.
+This variable will contain the status about the upload and will serve the enable or disable the InputTypeSubmit component.
+- [ ] Declare a handleFile function taking file as argument.
+The function sets the setFileObj to file and sets the setIsUploaded to true.
+- [ ] Declare a fileName variable set to fileObj.name.
+- [ ] Declare a handleSubmit function which takes event as argument and does event.preventDefault().
+- [ ] Declare a handleConversion function which does `
+      const reader = new FileReader();

+      reader.onload = function (e) {
+        const arrayOfObjects = convertCSVToArray(e.target.result, {
+          separator: ",",
+        });

+        // The output of the convertCSVToArray function needs further processing const [keys, ...correctValues] = CorrectArrays(arrayOfObjects);

+        setKeynames(keys);
+        setVals(correctValues);
+        alert("File processed successfully");
+      };

+      reader.readAsText(fileObj);

+  `

-- [ ] The function returns, within a fragment, the Heading component, the Paragraph component, a form element and the Button component.
+- [ ] The function returns, within a fragment, the Heading component, the Paragraph component and a form element.
 - [ ] The Heading component has for text "Step 1: Upload a CSV file to get the data.".
 - [ ] The Paragraph component has for text notes about the header of the file, the delimiter in the file and missing values.
-- [ ] The Button component has for text "Next".
 - [ ] Inside the form element are nested the FileUploader component and the CenteredDiv component.
+- [ ] The FileUploader component takes the handleFile as prop.
+- [ ] The form element takes handleSubmit as prop to the onSubmit attribute.
 - [ ] Inside the CenteredDiv component is nested the InputTypeSubmit component.
-- [ ] The InputTypeSubmit component takes "Submit" for the value attribute.
+- [ ] The InputTypeSubmit component takes "Submit" for the value attribute and !isUploaded for the disable attribute and handleConversion as prop for the Onlick attribute.

-- [ ] implement the logic that handle the upload of a file
+### index.js file

+The index.js file exports a Homepage function by default.

-- [ ] import useState from react
+- [ ] Import UploadData by default from "/Components/UploadData".
-- [ ]
-- [ ]
+- [ ] The function returns the UploadData component.